310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/shinobu_1.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Shinobu norsmile2 %}
-            Ahh, if I asked someone who draws manga how its like, I might be able to learn even more.
+            Ahh, if I asked someone who draws manga how its like, I might be able to learn even more indeed.
             {% endbubble %}
             {% bubble Shinobu curious %}
             That being said, I don’t believe there’s anyone I know like that…
             {% endbubble %}
             {% bubble Shinobu grin %}
             You’ll introduce me to someone, Anzu-dono?
-That would be a massive help! ♪
+That would be a great help! ♪
 			{% endbubble %}
         </div>
     </div>